Latest Blog Posts

 Hal never intended to work in the financial field, but with people calling from all over the country both he and his father found themselves in demand.

 He discovered a talent for writing and started a regular column with In Business magazine.
 Another opportunity for writing a book came along when the Brills teamed up with Cliff Feigenbaum of the GreenMoney Journal to write Investing with Your Values: Making Money and Making a Difference.
 The plan was to self-publish the book, but they were contacted by Bloomberg Press and decided that having a Wall Street publisher would be helpful to advance the field of SRI.
 Hal dedicated a year of focused effort to the book, which was published in 1999.
 That same year the Brills founded Natural Investment Services, Inc., the predecessor to Natural Investments LLC.

 Among his SRI peers, Hal is known for his integrity and articulate expression of high ideals.

 His framework for the future of SRI was cited by Patricia Auburdene in Megatrends 2010.
 He is among a handful of pioneers to attend every SRI Conference, the major annual event for the industry that started in 1989.
 He has given dozens of interviews and lectures and continues to write.
-Hal now lives in Paonia, a small town on the Western Slope of Colorado, with his wife Allison.
+Hal now lives in Paonia, a small town on the Western Slope of Colorado.
 Their region is known for organic agriculture and has attracted people who share a passion for rural sustainable living.
-Still blazing trails, they designed and developed Hawks Haven, a 60-acre green development project that combines land conservation with sustainable living.
-In 2012 they completed building their beautiful passive solar, straw-clay home.
-They are partners in High Wire hops, an organic hops farm in Paonia, highwirehops.com.
+Still blazing trails, Hal helped design and develop Hawks Haven, a 60-acre green development project that combines land conservation with sustainable living.
+In 2012 he completed building a beautiful passive solar, straw-clay home.
+He is a partner in High Wire hops, an organic hops farm in Paonia, highwirehops.com.
 Hal is on the board of Solar Energy International, solarenergy.org, a leader in renewable energy education.